 What is the cost of an accountant for a small business?

-What services do you expect from the accountant you will hire?
-This question helps you to understand how much you need to pay them.
 Accounting experts cover a broad spectrum of services such as bank reconciliations, vendor invoices, customer invoices, credit card transactions, collections, financial projections, financial statement preparation, and cash flow forecasting.

 However, outsourcing accounting and bookkeeping services are becoming increasingly popular nowadays.
 The outsourcing firms offer the startup owners a fixed price based on the amount and complexity of the work.